Universality classes for purification in nonunitary quantum processes: Replica descriptions and universality

-We take a collection of $\mathcal{V}$ qubits, with total Hilbert space dimension \be q_t = 2^{\mathcal{V}}, \ee that are initially in a maximally mixed state ${\rho_0 =q_t^{-1} \I}$.
-In each timestep $i$, we first apply a Haar-random $U(q_t)$ unitary to the qubits, then measure a fraction $(1-s)$ of them.
-Let us define \be q_s = 2^{s \mathcal{V}}, \ee which is the Hilbert space dimension associated with the unmeasured qubits in a given timestep.
-We will study the ``purification'' of the qubits by measurements, i.e. the descrease with time of their mixed-state entropy \cite{gullans2020dynamical,choi2020quantum}.
+that are initially in a maximally mixed state ${\rho_0 =q_{\rm tot}^{-1} \I}$.
+In each timestep $i$, we first apply a Haar-random $U(q_{\rm tot})$ unitary to the qubits, then measure a fraction $(1-s)$ of them in the computational basis.
+Let us define

+which is the Hilbert space dimension associated with the unmeasured qubits in a given timestep.
+We will study the ``purification'' of the qubits by measurements, i.e. the decrease with time of their mixed-state entropy~\cite{gullans2020dynamical,choi2020quantum}.